 Erikson did not publish too many case histories.
-He did, a few, but they focused on growth, during the developmental phases.
-He focused on children as well, which was neglected by other psychoanalysts ( an exception being Anna Freud, D/O Sigmund Freud).
-He made these histories as polished style made them literary and scientific accounts.
+The few focused on growth during the developmental phases.
+He focused on children, which other psychoanalysts neglected (an exception being Anna Freud, D/O Sigmund Freud).
+He studied cases with a historical & developmental approach to create a mix of literary and scientific accounting.

-Psychohistories are the study of individual and collective life with the combined methods of psychoanalysis and history (Erikson, 1974).
-He had interest in Psychoanalyzing famous people so he analysed autobiographies like Young man Luther and Gandhi’s Truth.
+Psychohistories study individual and collective life using psychoanalysis and history together (Erikson, 1994).
+He was interested in psychoanalyzing famous people, so he published books like Young Man Luther and Gandhi’s Truth.
 He found rich information into the concept of personality from this work.
 He had strict guidelines for psychohistories.
 The method was scientific and gave results in a developmental form in accord with his stage theories.
-A major problem with these is that there is very little evidence that the autobiographies are exactly as the life experiences.
-Who is to say that the autobiographies aren’t coloured by defence mechanisms, biases, confabulation, etc.?
+A major problem with these is that there is very little evidence that the autobiographies match life experiences.
+Who is to say that the autobiographies aren’t colored by defense mechanisms, biases, confabulation, etc.?

 12. Anthropological studies:

-Erikson studied primitive races and their children in comparison with his usual subjects.
-There were consistencies over different races and tribes.
+Erikson compared primitive races and their children with his usual subjects.
+He explored consistencies and inconsistencies across different races and tribes.
 This resembles the processes of norm-setting in psychometrics.
 He made correlations between childhood training and adult traits.
-These gain significance today and are supported today by large population mixing in society.

 Modern Research Methods Used in Psychoanalysis